 Reporting Industrial Greenhouse Gas Emissions

 Reliable and timely emissions data is essential to effective greenhouse gas (GHG) emission reductions.
-And verification helps ensure that this data is accurate and consistent
+Verification helps ensure that this data is accurate and consistent.

 Who Must Report Greenhouse Gas Emissions?

 B.C. facilities that emit 10,000 tonnes or more of carbon dioxide equivalent (CO2e) per year – and those that have emitted more than 10,000 tonnes in any of the previous three years – must report their greenhouse gas emissions annually.
 LNG operations have additional emission reporting requirements.

 Who Must Verify Greenhouse Gas Emissions?